Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

     text: |

       ### Dismissing the modal
       Modals retain focus until dismissed or a certain action has been taken.
-You must provide a visible, focusable and clickable way to close the modal.
-There are different approaches you can take depending on the level of importance of the modal:
+Provide a visible and focusable way to close the modal.

+      Here are two different approaches:

-      * __Modal with actions__
+      * __Modals with actions__

-        In situations where an action is required from users, we will force users to make a selection.
-In this case, the “X” won’t be provided.
-Clicking outside of the modal will not close the modal, either.
-Ex: Confirm with the user about deleting a course because it is an destructive action.
+        When an action is required from users, force them to make a decision by clicking a button.
+Don’t include the “X” or allow the users to click outside the modal to dismiss it.

-      * __Modal without action__
+      * __Modals without actions__

-        When the content is relatively less critical, meaning it won’t make much difference if users ignore the content, then buttons are not needed.
-Users can simply select the “X” or outside the modal to close the modal.
-Ex: Show additional information about a teacher to help student choose a class
+        For less critical content, meaning it won’t make much difference if users ignore the content, then you don’t need to include buttons.
+Users can simply click the “X” or click outside the modal to dismiss it.
+For example, a modal that displays additional information about a teacher to help students choose a class doesn’t need action buttons.

     contents: